decentralized-identity/universal-resolver/docs/driver-development.md

 If your Docker image exists and starts, but your example DIDs cannot be resolved or your driver produces invalid responses:

 - You will be contacted and given 30 days to fix the problem; after that, your driver will be removed.
-- You are welcome to still fix the problem and re-contribute your driver.
+- You are welcome to still fix the problem later and re-contribute your driver.

 If your Docker image does not exist:

 - Your driver will be removed immediately.
+- You are welcome to still fix the problem later and re-contribute your driver.

+If your driver does not fulfill the Driver Rules (see above):

+- You will be contacted and given 30 days to fix the problem; after that, your driver will be removed.
-- You are welcome to still fix the problem and re-contribute your driver.
+- You are welcome to still fix the problem later and re-contribute your driver.

 ### How to test a driver locally